JacksoonHayes/data_explorer/README.md

 <!-- GETTING STARTED -->
 ## Data Explorer Application

-This is an application that allows you to upload and analyze data from a csv file.
+An application that allows the user to upload and analyze data from a csv file.
 The application is built using Python, PySimpleGUI and Matplotlib.

 ## Prerequisites